 Like high school or college graduation, I consider us to be in the same “class of” blogging newbies that started together.
 I reach out to these girls all the time and it's amazing to see all of our progress.
 Every single one of us has succeeded and it's totally nuts to see the progress we have all made in a year or so.

 When you start out blogging, you will probably encounter a similar situation.
 Pair up with these fellow bloggers in your niche.
 You can encourage each other and ask each other questions.

 When I first started blogging, I would get super excited when a fellow blogger would leave a comment on one of my blog posts (I still do!)
 By far, comments are my favorite part of blogging.
 It's the best way to interact with someone else that just gets me.

 There's absolutely nothing wrong with wanting to make money from blogging.
 You shouldn't feel guilty about this.
 I knew when I started my blog that my goal was to share my story, provide valuable information that could help other and monetize my blog.
-As long as you are not scamming anyone or hurting anyone, you have every right to earn a living from your website!
+As long as you are not scamming anyone, hurting anyone, or providing false information, you have every right to earn a living from your website!
 Do NOT feel guilty about this!

 There are so many ways to make money from your blog.
 Here's a few ways you can make money blogging: